XiaoYao56/Genotypic-diversity-and-ontogenetic-allometry/README.md

   For each pot, soil was sampled from 12 randomly selected points using sterile medical syringes and then combined into a single composite sample.
   This dataset is used to assess soil legacies resulting from different genotypic diversity treatments.

-- **`DataSecond.xlsx`**
-  Contains plant trait data collected at the end of the **testing phase**.
-  Plants were cut at the root base; aboveground parts were harvested, and belowground parts were washed free of soil.
-  We recorded plant height and counted clonal ramets, inflorescences, seeds, and corms in each pot.
-  All plant materials were then oven-dried at 70°C for 72 hours to a constant weight.
-  We measured seed biomass, inflorescence biomass (including seed biomass), aboveground vegetative biomass, fine root biomass, corm biomass, and rhizome biomass.

 - **`MonthlyData.xlsx`**
   Contains monthly monitoring data of *S. mariqueter* phytometers from April 22 to October 22, 2022.
   This dataset was used to assess plant growth and reproductive performance in soils trained by different genotypic diversity levels.